 Personal property tax is levied on the tangible property of individuals and businesses.
 For individuals, this is primarily associated with automobiles.
 For businesses, examples include motor vehicles, machines, fixtures and tools.
-They are projected to increase on average by 6% with a decrease in machinery by 15% in FY2012-2013.
+They are projected to increase on average by 3% in FY2014-2015.

-In calendar year 2012, the assessed value of personal property in the County totaled \$209 million.
-The Fiscal Year 2012 estimate of this revenue is based on an increasing value of assessed property and a tax rate of \$3.20 per \$100 of assessed value.
+In calendar year 2014, the assessed value of personal property in the County totaled \$225 million.
+The Fiscal Year 2014 estimate of this revenue is based on an increasing value of assessed property and a tax rate of \$3.25 per \$100 of assessed value.
 The estimate assumes that the assessed value of personal property will remain steady in the current fiscal year based on regional figures for tangible business property values.
 It also assumes that the total overall number of registered vehicles will remain steady as a result of the economic conditions stabilizing in some areas.